alejandronanez/data-funsies/README.md

 ```
 [link to the code](https://github.com/alejandronanez/data-funsies/blob/e09e813c6b5a613dae99410882cc06990bba8ee9/src/rawData/bestsellers.ts#L1-L3)

-It's worth nothing that this dataset is not a 1:1 match of [bestsellers.csv](https://github.com/alejandronanez/data-funsies/blob/e09e813c6b5a613dae99410882cc06990bba8ee9/src/rawData/bestsellers.csv), as I changed it's genre prop from `Non-Fiction` to `nonFiction` and `Fiction` to `fiction`.
+It's worth nothing that this dataset is not a 1:1 match of [bestsellers.csv](https://github.com/alejandronanez/data-funsies/blob/e09e813c6b5a613dae99410882cc06990bba8ee9/src/rawData/bestsellers.csv), as I changed its genre prop from `Non-Fiction` to `nonFiction` and `Fiction` to `fiction`.
 I found that it was easier to work with _JavaScript_ friendly keys, that's the only reason why I made that change.

 ### The data transformation layer
 Almost, if not all, the _heavy_ logic happens on the files inside the [/src/dataProcessing](https://github.com/alejandronanez/data-funsies/tree/e09e813c6b5a613dae99410882cc06990bba8ee9/src/dataProcessing) folder.
 The idea behind this, was to delegate as much responsibility to the server as possible in order to free up the client to do any expensive computation.
 Right now it doesn't really matter as we're only processing 550 records, but the dataset could grow in orders of magnitude in the future, and that could seriously affect performance if we do all these computations clientside.
 Another reason to delegate all this to the server is that the data transformation will only happen once (at build time), if we were to do this on the client, it will happen on every render!